-Hickory is the MVP when it comes to smoking beef.
-It’s versatile, works with just about any cut, and brisket is no exception.
+Hickory is the MVP when it comes to smoking meat.
+It’s versatile and works with just about any cut, and brisket is no exception.
 On a practical level, hickory is widely available and relatively inexpensive to acquire.

-One thing to note with hickory is that it’s a wood which produces a lot of smoke.
+One thing to note with hickory is that it’s a wood that produces a lot of smoke.
 With that in mind, you want to be careful to not go overboard.

 Oak is one of the best woods for smoking brisket for a few different reasons.
 First of all, it burns for a long time and is very consistent and easy to manage.
 Those are really nice attributes for a day long brisket cook.

 The other main reason is the flavor of oak smoke.
 On the scale of light to strong smokiness, it’s pretty firmly in the middle.
 Because of that, it’s a great, safe choice that will appeal to many different types of taste buds.

 Oak’s flavor strength also makes it a great candidate for blending with other woods.
 No matter whether you blend oak with stronger woods like mesquite, or lighter ones like cherry, oak is a definite value add and will add a beautiful layer of flavor to your brisket.